phalcon-orphanage/docs/en/reference/models.rst

          echo $key, "\n";
     }

 Note that not all resultsets must be cached.
-Results that change very frequentlyshould not be cached because of the records presented do not represent the reality.
+Results that change very frequently should not be cached because of the records presented do not represent the reality.
 By the same way, those with a lot of records should not be cached as this may be counterproductive in terms of performance.
 Caching could be also applied to resultsets generated using relationships:

 .. code-block:: php